Custom Restraint Links

 Setting Restraint Direction

-The direction of each restraint is set as a vector restricting movement (i.e., direction in which displacement is restricted).
-Vector direction is set along one of the local or global coordinate axes, or as three angles between reaction vectors and global or local coordinate axes.
+Each restraint direction is defined as a vector restricting movement (the direction in which displacement is restricted).
+Vector direction is set along either local or global coordinate axes, or as three angles between reaction vectors and global or local coordinate axes.

-Exact restraint reaction direction (straight or reverse) must be set only for single-directional restraints or restraints with different gaps to the left and right, since these restraints work differently depending on the displacement direction.
-In other cases, direction is not relevant (fig. 11,а.b).
+Precise restraint reaction direction (forward or reverse) must be set only for single-directional restraints or restraints with different left/right gaps, since these restraints behave differently depending on displacement direction.
+Otherwise, direction is irrelevant (Fig. 11a,b).

-To determine restraint reaction direction, the coordinate system is symbolically placed inside the relevant node.
+To determine restraint reaction direction, a coordinate system is placed at the node.
 Angles are set as follows:

 Fig. 11